MustafaA-hub/ML.github.io/Pipelines.md

 3) **Create Pipeline**: We use the 'Pipeline' class to define a pipeline that bundles the preprocessing and modeling steps.
 After creating the pipline when we run the .fit() command on it, it will preprocess and model the training data.
 Next when we run the .predict() command on this pipleine, it will automatically preprocess the validation data.

+Examples below assume that we already have X_train, X_valid, y_train, y_valid.
 ````Python
 # Pipeline Code